 Your help is needed to finally get the Preventing Animal Cruelty and Torture (PACT) Act (H.R.
 724; S. 479) across the finish line!
 The Senate passed the bill in the last Congress but, shamefully, the House of Representatives did not.
 However, the House in the 116th Congress seems more inclined to take action on this legislation.

 In so-called "crush videos," individuals viciously torture, mutilate, and kill small animals to satisfy the bizarre fetishes of viewers.
-The federal law prohibiting the creation and distribution of these videos does not cover the underlying acts of animal abuse.
-Federal jurisdiction is appropriate given the interstate nature of this market.
-Moreover, when it is not possible to identify where the crime was committed, it is also not possible to identify which state or locality would have law enforcement jurisdiction.
-The PACT Act would extend federal jurisdiction to these specific and particularly heinous crimes, regardless of the circumstances under which they are committed.
+Although there is a federal law prohibiting the creation and distribution of such videos, it does not cover the underlying acts of animal abuse.
+Often, it is not possible to identify from the video alone where the act took place--thus rendering it out of reach of state laws that might otherwise punish the perpetrators.
+The PACT Act would eliminate this problem by extending federal jurisdiction to these particularly heinous acts.

-Be sure to share our Dear Humanitarian alert with family, friends, and co-workers and encourage them to write, too!
+Be sure to share our alert with family, friends, and co-workers and encourage them to write, too!
 As always, thank you for taking action on behalf of the animals.